By nava | On July 19, 2012 | Comments (0)

 Anaïs Nin (February 1, 1903 – January 14, 1977), best known for her Diaries series, embodied the practice of writing as a grand passion and a path to delving deeply into the self.
-In this sense, Nin foreshadowed the immediacy of today’s world of self-revelatory memoir and blogging.
-Nin was born in France to Cuban parents (her full original name was Angela Anaïs Juana Antolina Rosa Edelmira Nin y Culmell).
+In this sense, she foreshadowed the immediacy of today’s world of self-revelatory memoir.She was a splendid and prolific essayist as well.

 Writing shaped her life